Brief Biography of Case

 Broadway Debut: Opposite Carrie Fisher (aka Princess Leia of Star Wars fame) in Wishful Drinking, January 2010

-Favorite Major US Cities (of those I’ve visited): Manhattan (NY).
-Seconds: Boston (MA), Washington, DC
+Favorite Major US Cities (of those I’ve visited): First: Manhattan.
+Seconds: Boston & Washington, DC

 Favorite Small(ish) Towns (of those I’ve visited): Haltwhistle (England), Esch (Luxembourg), Hallstatt (Austria), Oban (Scotland), Princeton (New Jersey)

-Favorite Castle (of those I’ve visited): Featherstone (Northumberland, England), since it’s my family castle, but a close second is Spiš Castle (Slovakia) or one of the untouristed Desert Qasour in Jordan
+Favorite Castle (of those I’ve visited): Featherstone (Northumberland, England) since it’s my family castle, but a close second is Spiš Castle (Slovakia) or one of the untouristed Desert Qasour in Jordan, or Warwick Castle with all of its hidden passageways!

-Ethnic Heritage: According to my AncestryDNA results, mostly Scandinavian and Germanic Europe, with some English, Scottish, and a tiny bit of the Baltics thrown into the mix.
+Ethnic Heritage: According to my AncestryDNA results, mostly Scandinavian, England/NW Europe, and Germanic Europe, with some Scottish and a tiny bit of the Baltics thrown into the mix...

 Favorite Place to Backpack: Anywhere in the mountains by water...but especially the High Uintah Wilderness, Utah

 Favorite Movie: Overall: The Princess Bride.
-Adventure: Remo Williams: The Adventure Begins, Nate and Hayes, Kelly’s Heroes, and many fantasy-type movies (Willow, Serenity, Star Wars, etc.); Westerns: Silverado, The Good, The Bad, and The Ugly, Unforgiven.
-Comedy: Top Secret!, Real Genius, The Three Amigos
+Adventure: Remo Williams: The Adventure Begins, Nate and Hayes, Kelly’s Heroes, and many fantasy-type movies (Serenity, Star Wars, Harry Potter, etc.).
+Westerns: Silverado, The Good, The Bad, and The Ugly, Unforgiven.
+Comedy: Real Genius, Top Secret!, UHF, The Three Amigos

 Most Amazing “Natural” Phenomena Observed: Standing at the end of a Rainbow (no pot of gold).
 Second: under a full moon, seeing the s waves of an earthquake ripple across the ground.
 Third: seeing the Big Dipper and Southern Cross constellations in the night sky AT THE SAME TIME!

-Other Amazing Experiences: Standing alone at ad-Deir (the Monastery) in Petra (Jordan), discovering forgotten fortresses in the Arabian Desert, water skiing on the Amazon, swimming in the Nile, diving into Lake Titicaca, playing on glaciers at 18,000+ feet, swimming with pink dolphins, becoming a Brother of the Forest, watching Andean Condors soar around Mt.
+Other Amazing Experiences: Standing on top of the Monastery (ad-Deir) in Petra (Jordan), discovering forgotten fortresses in the Arabian Desert, water skiing on the Amazon, swimming in the Nile, diving into Lake Titicaca, playing on glaciers at 18,000+ feet, floating with pink dolphins, becoming a Brother of the Forest, watching Andean Condors soar around Mt.
 Aconcagua, sea kayaking alongside giant turtles, and too many others to mention!